What Types of Scholarships Are There?

 Athletic scholarships are offered to student-athletes by their college.
 These full- and partial-scholarship programs are offered to a select few students who have shown exceptional skill in their sport.

 Typically, when participating in an athletic scholarship you’re expected to maintain satisfactory academic performance to continue receiving funding.
-Note that fewer than 2% of high school athletes are awarded athletics scholarships to compete in college.
+Note that fewer than 2% of high school athletes are awarded athletics scholarships for college.

 Recommended: Balancing Being a Student Athlete & Academics in College